clojurists-together/clojuriststogether.org/content/_index.md

 ## Funding critical Clojure open source software

-Clojurists Together is an organisation run by [Clojars](https://clojars.org), dedicated to funding and supporting open source software, infrastructure, and documentation that is important to the Clojure and ClojureScript community.
+The Clojurists Together Foundation is a trade organisation, dedicated to funding and supporting open source software, infrastructure, and documentation that is important to the Clojure and ClojureScript community.

 Goals